ASMCNN: An Efficient Brain Extraction Using Active Shape Model and Convolutional Neural Networks: Introduction

 \section{Introduction}

 Whole brain segmentation is the problem of extracting brain regions from volumetric data, such as Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scans.
-The results of this process is segmentation map indicating brain regions after removing non-brain tissue such as eyes, fat, bone, marrow, and dura.
-Brain extraction is the first step in most neuroimaging analysis systems which usually consists of brain tissue classification and volumetric measurement \citep{Jiang2013}, template construction \citep{Maldjian2014}, and cortical and sub-cortical surface analysis \citep{Dale1999}.
-Early preprocessing steps such as bias field correction can also benefit from brain extraction \citep{Sharma2010}.
-Therefore, there is a need for high performance brain extraction methods that can produce accurate segmentation results.
+It resulted in segmentation maps indicating \KH{parts of brain} after removing non-brain tissues such as eyes, fat, bone, marrow, and dura.
+Brain extraction is the \KH{prior} step in most neuroimaging analysis systems, which usually \KH{consists} of brain tissue classification and volumetric measurement \citep{Jiang2013}, template construction \citep{Maldjian2014}, and cortical and sub-cortical surface analysis \citep{Dale1999}.
+Early preprocessing steps such as the bias field correction can also benefit from brain extraction \citep{Sharma2010}.
+Therefore, brain extraction needs to be considered before producing high-performance methods.

-Automatic skull stripping is a solution to replace manual brain delineation for the purpose of reducing processing time and preventing any kind of human bias in the results.
-This is especially true in large scale studies, where thousands of images with different characteristics and significant anatomical variations are examined.
-Most skull stripping methods are optimized and validated for MRI T1-weighted images, since high resolution T1-weighted structural images are prevalent in clinical studies \citep{Kalavathi2016}.
-Furthermore, T1-weighted images provide excellent contrast between different brain tissues, making it the leading imaging standard for volumetric measurements \citep{Roy2017}.
-However, segmentation on T1-weighted data is generally a daunting task due to the complex nature of the images (ill-defined boundaries, low contrast) and the lack of standard in image intensity.
-Several methods have been proposed in the recent years.
-However, these methods show good performance only on certain datasets, they produce low quality results when the acquisition conditions or study populations change \citep{Kalavathi2016}.
+Automatic skull stripping reduces processing time and prevents any human bias in the final results, especially in large-scale studies, where thousands of images with different characteristics and significant anatomical variations need to be examined.
+Most skull-stripping methods are optimized and validated for MRI T1-weighted images since high-resolution T1-weighted structural images are prevalent in clinical studies \citep{Kalavathi2016}, and they provide excellent contrast between different brain tissues.
+Existing brain extraction methods can be categorized as edge-based, template-based, label fusion with atlas-based, non-local patch-based \citep{Roy2017}, and recently, deep learning-based approaches.